How NOT to let teething chew you up!

 First, let’s understand the symptoms of teething:

-- Teething usually begins between 4-7 months old (but varies from baby to baby).
+- Teething usually begins between four to seven months old (but varies from baby to baby).
 Put teething on your radar around this time so if your baby is particular fussy you can keep the teething culprit in mind.

-- Fussiness, soreness, and swelling symptoms usually begin 3-5 days before the teeth actually make an appearance.
+- Fussiness, soreness, and swelling symptoms usually begin three to five days before the teeth actually make an appearance.

 - Babies might chew on things, drool, and might even get a rash on their chin, face or chest (usually from the excessive drooling).